Huntersville Separation Agreement Lawyer

 - Which bills each spouse is responsible for paying

-When I work with my clients to create separation agreements, I take the time to listen to and understand their immediate and long-term goals as best I can.
+When our experienced Huntersville legal separation agreement lawyer works with their clients to create separation agreements, they take the time to listen to and understand their immediate and long-term goals as best I can.
 Now is the time to negotiate and reach mutually acceptable agreements regarding complex issues, to see if they can be resolved prior to divorce.
 This can make the divorce process much easier.

 To be considered legally valid, a separation agreement must be in writing.
 It must also be signed by both parties and must be notarized.
 While it can be overridden by a court order if a custody or support case is filed in court at a later date, it is legally enforceable.
-If I take on your case, as your attorney, I can make sure that the separation agreement is truly in your best interests and that it is legally sound.
+Our experienced divorce attorney can make sure that the separation agreement is truly in your best interests and that it is legally sound.

 TrustworthinessWe are dedicated to protecting your rights and the rights of your family, and we pride ourselves on creating long-lasting relationships with each of our clients.